google/schism/docs/self-hosting.md

 allowed to use certain features.
 Schism has four stages: stage0, stage1, stage2, and stage3.

 Stage0 is also called the snapshot.
-We keep it checked into the repo, but it doesn't have to be (and probably shouldn't be).
+We keep it checked into the repo.
 It's a working version of the compiler in binary form (Wasm, in this case), that is used to jump start the rest of the compilation process.
 Note that you can also use bootstrap-from-guile.sh to regenerate this.

 Stage1 is Schism compiled by the stage0 compiler.
 I'll say more about this in a second.